Start of Content

 - Do you want a school that provides support for students with specific learning, language or cultural needs?

 Arrange to visit schools during school hours to see how they operate.
+Contact the school to arrange a campus tour or register for an open morning via the school's website.
 Questions to consider during your visit include:

 - Is the school welcoming?

 - What wellbeing practices do they have in place?